swarch-2f-rootly/2f/Prototype_4/replication_reverse_proxy/README.md

 Deleting pod: reverse-proxy-786d8b8c9-xxv85 at 1765240425
 pod "reverse-proxy-786d8b8c9-xxv85" deleted
 pod/reverse-proxy-786d8b8c9-bkzzj condition met
-Reverse Proxy recovery time: 14 seconds
+Reverse Proxy recovery time: ~13-14 seconds (recovery times may vary slightly)
 ```

 The ReplicaSet detected the pod deletion immediately and created a new pod instance.
 The new pod was scheduled on an available node, started successfully, and passed its readiness probe.
-The measured recovery time was 14 seconds, well below the 60 second target, demonstrating efficient automatic recovery.
-However, with multiple replicas, service availability was maintained at 100% throughout the recovery period because the remaining healthy replica continued handling all traffic.
+The measured recovery time was approximately 13-14 seconds (observed during testing, recovery times may vary slightly), well below the 60 second target, demonstrating efficient automatic recovery.
+However, with multiple replicas, service availability was maintained at 100% throughout the recovery period in the conducted tests because the remaining healthy replica continued handling all traffic.

 ## Response to Quality Scenario